 Pvt.
 Cupparo's technique on aparating the meat - oh, let' quit proaching the mess hall.
 His energy is boundless.
 Some times I Those who are interested in seeing wonder if he actually eats the same chow the rest of us do.
 It works step around and have a chat with different on him.
-At a maddening Patsy's Car Washing Service is Patti.
-He is the happiest soldier pace, he heads for a seat at the table.
+At a maddening table.
 Half-way there, he discov-Pvt.
-Lynch is the stentorian type. ers he'll be the last guy to complete Rogers seems to be blowing a Claims the reason for yelling while a full sitting.
-So he slows down, 17 front: Definition of cootie or fuse.
-He's wondering who is lock- eating is to drown out the crackle letting the next guy beat him to it. sleep!
+Lynch is the stentorian type. ers he'll be the last guy to complete